Mortgage loan preapproval: What it is & how it helps you

 Before the exciting process of house hunting can get underway, prospective homebuyers must be preapproved for a mortgage.

 Preapproval provides a clear picture of what a borrower can afford and acts as a starting point to begin narrowing down affordable home buying options.

-While preapproval does not guarantee a loan, it does provide a conditional agreement that a mortgage loan will be granted by a lender.
+The process provides a conditional agreement that your mortgage application may be granted by a lender and that you are able to qualify for financing.
 As an official status of eligibility, preapproval encourages sellers to move forward with an offer, given the added assurance that a prospective buyer’s loan will be secured.

 How to get mortgage preapproval